OWASP/owasp.github.io/_posts/2023-02-07-vdr-vex-comparison.md

 <!--more-->

 While comparing and contrasting the approaches is useful, this article also serves to educate.
-Over the past 18 months, I've seen several security tools incorporate "VEX" capabilities, not realizing what they actually support is VDR.
+Over the past 18 months, I've seen several security tools claiming to incorporate "VEX" capabilities, not realizing that what they actually support is VDR.
 Clearly defining what these approaches are, their purpose, and how they compete and complement each other, is required to level-set expectations between supplier and consumer.